beeware/lektor-i18n-plugin/README.md

 All translation files (`contents-*.po`) are then compiled and merged with the original `contents.lr` files to produce all the `contents-<language>.lr` files in their respective directories.

+**Note: The updates added to this version of the plugin may alleviate the need to run `build` twice.
+Verify your translations are working regardless.**

 Due to the way Lektor building system is designed, all these steps happen on every build.
-This means that sometime, after translating the `contents-*.po` files, it might be required to run the build system twice to see the translation appear in the final HTML files.
+This means that sometimes, after translating the `contents-*.po` files, it may be required to run the build system twice to see the translation appear in the final HTML files.

 ### Project file

-It's still the user responsability to modify the project file in order to include the expected languages :
+It's still the user responsibility to modify the project file in order to include the expected languages :

     [alternatives.en]
     name = English